Skip to content

 The importance of eco paint

-Have you just moved house?
-Want to freshen up an old wall?
-Maybe your kids have had a little bit too much fun with the colouring pens… If you are re-decorating your home, paint is essential.
+Have you just moved house, or is it time to refresh a tired room?
+If you are re-decorating your home, paint is essential.
 Regularly re-painting your walls can keep them looking clean, but did you know enough about the ethical issues behind the paint you use and the companies you purchase it from?
-This article explores the ethical issues in the paint sector and shows you how to find eco paint from sustainable paint brands.
+This article explores the ethical issues in the paint sector and shows you how to find natural paint, non-toxic paint and eco paint from sustainable paint brands.
+The GOOD Shopping Guide has been independently researching and rating brands on ethical criteria since 2001, making our comparison tables one of the most trusted resources for consumers seeking ethical home products.

 What is low VOC paint?